bryntum/chronograph/src/guides/BasicFeatures.md

 replica.addEntity(markTwain)

 console.log(person.fullName) // "Mark Twain"
 ```

-Here, we've defined a `Person` class, as an `Entity` [mixin](https://www.bryntum.com/blog/the-mixin-pattern-in-typescript-all-you-need-to-know/), applied to the [Base](http://LINK) class.
+Here, we've defined a `Person` class, as an `Entity` mixin (see [[Mixin]]), applied to the [[Base]] class.

-The `Person` class has 3 fields - `firstName`, `lastName` and `fullName`, distinct from other properties with the `@field()` decorator.
+The `Person` class has 3 fields - `firstName`, `lastName` and `fullName`, distinct from other properties with the [`@field()`](_replica_entity_.html#field) decorator.

-One more decorator, [`@calculate(fieldName)`](http://LINK) specifies, that the value of the field `fullName` is calculated in the `calculateFullName` method, based on the values of `firstName` and `lastName`.
+One more decorator, [[calculate]] specifies, that the value of the field `fullName` is calculated in the `calculateFullName` method, based on the values of `firstName` and `lastName`.

 The `Person` class can be instantiated as any other class.
-For the type-safety purposes, it uses its own, static constructor method [new]((http://LINK), provided by the `Base` class.
+For the type-safety purposes, it uses its own, static constructor method [[new]], provided by the [[Base]] class.
 This constructor accepts a single object, corresponding to the class properties and will issue a compilation error, if you provide a non-existent property to it.
 Using the `Base` class and its type-safe static constructor is optional, any JS class can be used instead.

 All data is stored in the "replica", which is initially empty.
-You can populate it with data using the [addEntity](HTTP://LINK) call.
+You can populate it with data using the [addEntity](../classes/_replica_replica_.replica.html#addentity) call.
 Once the entity "enters" the replica, the reactivity contract starts holding.
 It is that, whenever the value of `firstName` or `lastName` changes, the value of `fullName` is updated automatically.

 This simple idea relieves the programmer of burden of updating the outdated data - all data automatically becomes "fresh" and consistent, according to the specified calculation rules.